UNC board slashes diversity program funding to divert money to public safety resources

 RALEIGH, N.C. — (AP) — As North Carolina's public university system considers a vote on changing its diversity policy, the system's flagship university board voted Monday to cut funding for diversity programs in next year's budget.

-The University of North Carolina at Chapel Hill Board of Trustees approved a change that would divert $2.3 million of diversity funding to go toward public safety and policing at a special meeting to address the university's budget.
+The University of North Carolina at Chapel Hill Board of Trustees approved a change that would divert $2.3 million of diversity spending from state funds to go toward public safety and policing at a special meeting to address the university's budget.
 The board's vote would only impact UNC-Chapel Hill's diversity funding, which could result in the loss of its diversity office.

+UNC will join the ranks of other notable public universities that have stripped diversity spending, such as the University of Florida in Gainesville, which announced in a March memo it was reallocating funds to faculty recruitment.
+But unlike UF, which implemented its funding rollback after the state Legislature passed a bill banning diversity program spending at state universities, UNC "set the tone" on funding cuts before the North Carolina Legislature stepped in, budget chair Dave Boliek said.

+“We’re going ahead and, you know, sort of taking a leadership role in this.
+That’s the way I view it,” Boliek said on Monday after the vote.

 The vote to shift more funding to public safety comes as continued pro-Palestinian protests on UNC's campus have resulted in several arrests in recent weeks.
 The budget committee vice-chair Marty Kotis said law enforcement has already been forced to react to protests, but they need more funding to keep the university “safe from a larger threat.”